-E2 Sufficient breadth or depth of knowledge in the relevant discipline/s to contribute to research programmes and to the development of research activities.

-the place of useful learning 308226

-- D2 Some relevant work experience. - D3 Experience of relevant student supervision and teaching activities. - D4 Experience of knowledge exchange related activities.
+- E2 Sufficient breadth and depth of knowledge in synthetic organic or medicinal chemistry to contribute to research programmes on-going in Dr Jamieson's laboratory, and to the development of the group's research activities. - D2 Some relevant work experience of medicinal/synthetic chemistry in either an industrial environment or an academic setting. - D3 Experience of relevant student supervision and teaching activities. - D4 Experience of knowledge exchange related activities.